Yeerongpilly, Queensland: Education

 There are no schools in Yeerongpilly.
-The nearest primary school is Yeronga State School in Yeronga to the north.
-The nearest secondary school is Yeronga State High School in Yeronga.
+The nearest government primary school is Yeronga State School in Yeronga to the north.
+The nearest government secondary school is Yeronga State High School in Yeronga.

 Transport

 Yeerongpilly railway station provides access to regular Queensland Rail City network services to Brisbane, Beenleigh and Ferny Grove.

 The original proposal for the Cross River Rail project was to have its southern tunnel portal approximately at the Cardross St overbridge.
 The current proposal has relocated the southern tunnel portal to Dutton Park.

 Sport

 The Brisbane Golf Club is a 36 hole, private golf club and includes facilities such as driving range and pro shop.